 After receiving his Ph.D. from Washington State University in 1966, Professor Wilson taught sociology at the University of Massachusetts at Amherst, before joining the University of Chicago faculty in 1972.
 In 1990 he was appointed the Lucy Flower University Professor and director of the University of Chicago’s Center for the Study of Urban Inequality.
-He joined the faculty at Harvard in July of 1996.
+He joined the faculty at Harvard in July 1996.

-Wilson is the author of numerous publications, including The Declining Significance of Race, winner of the American Sociological Association’s Sydney Spivack Award; The Truly Disadvantaged, which was selected by the editors of The New York Times Book Review as one of the 16 best books of 1987, and received theWashington Monthly Annual Book Award and the Society for the Study of Social Problems’ C. Wright Mills Award; Tally’s Corner: A Study of Negro Streetcorner Men; and When Work Disappears: The World of the New Urban Poor, which was chosen as one of the notable books of 1996 by the editors of the New York Times Book Review and received the Sidney Hillman Foundation Award.
-His most recent book, More Than Just Race: Being Black and Poor in the Inner City, aims to change the thinking of problems of race and urban poverty in public policy.
+Wilson is the author of numerous publications, including Power Racism and Privilege: Race Relations in Theoretical and Sociohistorical Perspectives (1973); The Declining Significance of Race (1978), winner of the American Sociological Association’s Sydney Spivack Award; The Truly Disadvantaged (1987), selected by the editors of The New York Times Book Review as one of the 16 best books of 1987 and recipient of The Washington Monthly Annual Book Award, the Society for the Study of Social Problems’ C. Wright Mills Award, and the American Political Science Association’s Aaron Wildavsky Enduring Contribution Award; When Work Disappears: The World of the New Urban Poor (1996), which was selected as one of the notable books of 1996 by the editors of The New York Times Book Review, and received the Sidney Hillman Foundation Award and the American Political Science Association’s Aaron Wildavsky Enduring Contribution Award; and The Bridge Over the Racial Divide: Rising Inequality and Coalition Politics (1999).
+More recently he is the co-author of There Goes the Neighborhood: Racial, Ethnic, and Class Tensions in Four Chicago Neighborhoods and Their Meaning for America (2006) and Good Kids in Bad Neighborhoods: Successful Development in Social Context (2006); and author of More than Just Race: Being Black and Poor in the Inner City (2009), which aims to change the thinking of problems of race and urban poverty in public policy.